The sharp end – becoming an MD in an investment bank

 Your ability to recruit, lead, motivate, and energise a team is important.

 YSenior bankers need to be engaging.
 They need to be able to make concise and interesting pitches, they need to be memorable.
 Invest in yourself constantly, continually look to improve how your work, present, and communicate both internally and externally.

 Want to receive future insights & research to your inbox?
 Subscribe to our newsletter!

 Good corporate citizen

 The post-financial crisis world of investment banking, or indeed wider financial services, is a different place than the Hollywood movie interpretation of the high-powered investment banker.
 All bankers are employees, and the modern banker is a modern thinker who lives, and walks the walk, when it comes to the firm’s values.

 Investment banking can be very lucrative and for that reason, the competition is fierce.
 There isn’t a guaranteed formula for getting to the top, but if that’s your goal, then give it everything and you can look back and say you tried.

 Established in 2010 by Simon Roderick, a recruiter with 20 years City recruitment experience, Fram Search is a specialist financial services recruitment consultancy.
 We focus on permanent and interim recruitment in the UK & internationally.

-We provide high quality contingent and retained recruitment to boutiques and global brands.
+We provide high quality contingent and retained recruitment services to boutiques and global brands.
 We have long established relationships and access to deep talent pools.
 Fram takes a highly consultative approach, and we have a quality over quantity ethos.
 We are proud that our contingent fill rate is nearly three the industry average and we augment our retained search methodology with rigorous psychometric testing.
 Champions of diversity & inclusion, all staff have undertaken unconscious bias training.

 Please contact us on 01525 864 372 / [email protected] to learn more.